Fibber McGee and Molly: Changes

+NBC was already expecting Fibber McGee and Molly to someday become a television series.
+The network published a trade ad in 1944, while commercial television was still in its early stage and not yet available outside of a very few cities, with the headline "Imagine Fibber McGee and Molly on TELEVISION, brought to you by NBC."
 NBC, taking stock of its most valuable broadcast properties and anticipating the lucrative new field of television, regarded Fibber McGee and Molly as being essential to its future plans.
 In 1948 the network offered to buy the franchise outright from its owners: Jim Jordan, Marian Jordan, and Don Quinn.
 The owners agreed to the buyout, and Fibber McGee and Molly officially became the property of NBC.

 The network had high hopes of converting the radio show to television.
 These hopes were not shared by the Jordans, who preferred to remain in radio.
 "They were trying to push us into TV, and we were reluctant," Jim Jordan told an interviewer many years later.
 "Our friends advised us, 'Don't do it until you need to.
 You have this value in radio--milk it dry.'"
 The Jordans grudgingly agreed to film a TV pilot when their longtime sponsor S. C. Johnson requested it, but the video adaptation was abandoned.
 The sponsor, anxious to devote more advertising dollars to television, parted company with Fibber McGee and Molly amicably.
 Pet Milk took over the sponsorship of the radio show in 1950 (for two years), followed by Reynolds Aluminum, which subsidized the show until the end of the primetime run on June 30, 1953.